avannaldas/EmailsClassification/README.md

 # Text Classification using Scikit-Learn (sklearn)

 This is a classification of emails received on a mass distribution group based on subject and hand labelled categories (supervised).
 The solution includes preprocessing (stopwords removal, lemmatization using nltk), features using count vectorizer and tfidf transformer.
-The solution is a vannila implementation that can be used to extend from here to various text classification problems.
+The solution is a vanilla implementation that can be used to extend from here to various text classification problems.

 Things that can be tweaked to improve accuracy...
 * Add more parameter configurations to GridSearchCV